cooby-inc/crx-load-script-webpack-plugin/examples/crx-hmr-mv3-advance/README.md

-# Chrome extension HMR example
+# Chrome extension HMR advance example

 - Run `npm run dev` and navigate to https://web.whatsapp.com.
 - Modify the `app.js` to see the HMR.